bag33188/PokeROM/README.md

 That will install all the node dependencies for the backend and the frontend.

-Now we just need to make a directory for MongoDB.
+Now we just need to make a directory for `MongoDB`.
 To do that, run this command:

 ```shell script
 sudo mkdir -p /data/db && sudo chown -R `id -un` /data/db
 ```

-This will create the directory where MongoDB stores all its data in.
+This will create the directory where `MongoDB` stores all its data in.

-Now we just need to compile Angular's components into Ivy components.
+Now we just need to compile Angular's components into `Ivy` components.
 To do this, simple run the following command:

 ```shell script
 cd client && npm run ivy && cd ..